The Last of Us: What is Cordyceps Infection and How Does it Work?

 The Last of Us: What is Cordyceps Infection?

-According to The Last of Us Fandom site, the infection proceeds like this: “Stage one begins within two days of infection, in which the host loses their higher brain function (and with it, their humanity), making them hyper-aggressive and incapable of two reasons or think rationally.
-Within two weeks, the host enters stage two of the infection, in which the fungus begins to impair their vision as a result of the progressive growth of fungus on the head and corruption of their visual cortex.
-After one year of infection, the infection enters stage three; scarring their faces and blinding them, causing them to develop a primitive form of echolocation to compensate.
+After one year of infection, it enters stage three, scarring their faces and blinding them, causing them to develop a primitive form of echolocation to compensate.
 In very rare cases, if the host survives for more than a decade, it reaches stage four.
 They develop hardened fungal plaques over most of their body.
 When the fungus kills the host, the host’s body develops stalk-like fungal projections that release infective spores.
 The infection can also be spread through bites from live hosts.
 Hosts can only become infected while alive, as the fungus cannot infect cadavers due to its parasitic nature, although infected dead can release spores regardless of stage.”

 THERE ARE SPOILERS HERE, STOP READING IF YOU DON’T KNOW THE GAME AND DON’T WANT TO GET AHEAD OF THE STORY.

-Is There Immunity to Infection?
+Is There Immunity from Infection?

 We know they killed him because he tested positive, but, like Ellie, he might have been immune.
 According to theories, Ellie may have been exposed to the virus through her mother, who may have been infected while she was pregnant.
 This exposure allows her to fight off the infection and not develop any of the symptoms, which is why she is an important person to those who are studying the virus and continuing to search for a way to stop it.